rromeror/Getting_and_Cleaning_Data_Project/README.md

 a.
 README.md.
 b.
 CodeBook.md -> Decribes the process implemented to get tidy data sets from the raw data.
 The variables and observations contained in the tidy data are described, as well as the their units.
 b. run_analysis.R -> the script implemented to get and clean the raw data.
 The code has comments which explain step by step how it works; the tidy data files "tidy_data_set_1.txt" and "tidy_data_set_2.txt" are the output or tidy data and they are saved on the local working directory.
-Please, keep in mind that only the file "tidy_data_set_2.txt" was uploaded on the coursera�s submission platform.
+Please, keep in mind that only the file "tidy_data_set_2.txt" was uploaded on the courseras submission platform.